badmashftw/CODSOFT_3/README.md

 # CODSOFT_3
-This is regarding task 3 of my internship at codsoft
+This is regarding task 3 of my internship at codsoft that included making of a TOdo list with gui using Tkinter and pandas